A Place for Mom

 With many caregiver-to-resident ratios set at the state level or even at the community level, you may see a wide range of staff-to-resident ratios as you tour assisted living communities.
 Consider the pros and cons of each.

 However, the ratio isn’t everything.
-Other factors can also affect the care your loved one receives.
-Assisted living communities have a variety of people on staff, including caregivers, cooks, activities professionals, and more.
+Other factors can also affect the extent of care your loved one receives in a facility.
+Assisted living communities have a variety of roles on staff, including caregivers, administrators, cooks, activity directors, therapists, and even nurses.
 As you tour communities, consider the friendliness and helpfulness of everyone working in the community.
-Some of these staff members may step in to help, if needed.
+Some of these staff members may step in to help care for your loved one, if ever needed.

 Staff fluctuations can happen due to the following: